Jump to main content

 • Advance Booking: Please send an email to disability(at)uni-corvinus.hu.

-• In Urgent Cases: You can request assistance directly at the internal reception desk.
+• In Urgent Cases: You can request assistance directly at the internal Reception Desk on the Danube side.

 Important Information: